neonevm/neon-evm.docs/docs/governance/technical_implementation/vote.md

 3.2 Next, connect your Ledger wallet as per [Ledger's documentation](https://support.ledger.com/hc/en-us/articles/4408131265169-Set-up-and-use-Phantom-to-access-your-Ledger-Solana-SOL-account?docs=true)

-> Please make sure to remember the password you set up for Phantom.
+> Ensure you remember the password you set up for Phantom.

 ## Step 4: Access your squad on Squads

 4.1 To access Squads on DevNet, go to [https://devnet.squads.so/connect-squad](https://devnet.squads.so/connect-squad).
-Click on **Connect wallet**, then **Agree and continue** when prompted to acknowledge terms and conditions.
+Click on **Connect wallet**, then **Agree and continue** when prompted to acknowledge the terms and conditions.

 <!-- todo Yuri thinks there should be a mainnet url -->